 Housing costs in Island Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

 Island Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Island Park is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Island Park who work in office and administrative support (17.85%), sales jobs (14.87%), and food service (7.03%).
+There are especially a lot of people living in Island Park who work in office and administrative support (17.19%), sales jobs (14.03%), and business and financial occupations (7.12%).

 Island Park is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Island Park citizens is a little higher than the average for US cities and towns: 22.82% of adults in Island Park have at least a bachelor's degree.
+The population of Island Park overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Island Park, 23.74% have at least a bachelor's degree.

-The per capita income in Island Park in 2010 was $28,854, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $115,416 for a family of four.
+The per capita income in Island Park in 2010 was $31,197, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $124,788 for a family of four.
 However, Island Park contains both very wealthy and poor people as well.

 The most common language spoken in Island Park is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Italian.